astridx/meinblog/content/posts/cassiopeia/18cassiopeia-css-schnipsel.en.md

 ```

 > There is a `weight` option.
 This is a mechanism for sorting the order of the assets.
 In the file `/libraries/src/WebAsset/WebAssetManager.php` you will find the method `calculateOrderOfActiveAssets()` which refers to [Kahn's_algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn.27s_algorithm)

+## Settings

+### Frontend Editing

+#### The Images and Links tab for frontend editing<!-- \index{frontend editing!images and links} -->

+Joomla 4 allows authorized users to edit articles from the frontend.
+But by default, you don't see the "Images and Links" tab on the frontend editing.
+How to reach the display?

+- In the Joomla 4 administrator dashboard, go to "System" > "Setup" > "Global Configuration."
+- Click on "Articles" in the left column.
+- In the article options, click the "Edit Layout" tab and then click "Display".
+- After saving, the "Images and Links" tab will be displayed in the frontend editing.